rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 Information on the parameters used to generate the key are embedded in the key file itself.

-By default, when creating a parameters file or generating a key, openssl only stores the name of the curve in the generated parameters file or key file, not the full set of explicit parameters associated with that name.
+By default, when creating a parameters file or generating a key, OpenSSL only stores the name of the curve in the generated parameters file or key file, not the full set of explicit parameters associated with that name.
 For example: